Plenituz/js-client-side-validator/readme.md

 //your function:
 isLower: (msg, l) => new PartialFunction(isLower, msg, l),
 ```
 This is one example of expanding the system, you could do much more!
-Feel free to use this code as you what for any purpose.
+Feel free to use this code for any purpose.